aws/aws-cdk/packages/@aws-cdk/aws-efs/README.md

 });
 ```

-> When importing an Access Point using `fromAccessPointAttributes()`, you must make sure the Mount Targets are
+⚠️ Notice: When importing an Access Point using `fromAccessPointAttributes()`, you must make sure the mount targets are deployed and their lifecycle state is `available`.
-available.
 Otherwise, you may encounter the following error when deploying:
-`EFS file system <ARN of efs> referenced by access point <ARN of access point of EFS> has
+> EFS file system <ARN of efs> referenced by access point <ARN of access point of EFS> has
 mount targets created in all availability zones the function will execute in, but not all are in the available life cycle
 state yet.
-Please wait for them to become available and try the request again.`.
+Please wait for them to become available and try the request again.
-You should not need to use `fromAccessPointAttributes()` if the Access Point is part of your stack.

 ### Connecting